bjohas/bushcraft/help/Help on bushcraft.md

 Bushcraft is a set of tools for remote support of linux computers, with some special bits for Raspberry Pi.

+If you are unsure whether you have wget or curl, open a terminal, and type

+ curl

+You should see
+ curl: try 'curl --help' or 'curl --manual' for more information

+To see whether you have wget, type

+ wget

+You should see
+ wget: missing URL

-You install bushcraft by retrieving http://tiny.cc/bush, e.g.
+If you have wget or curl, you install bushcraft by retrieving http://tiny.cc/bush, e.g.

     wget tiny.cc/bush
 or